yngyuan/yy-academic/content/authors/admin/_index.md

     url: https://www.utexas.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Human-Centered Computing, Artificial Intelligence, Game Design and Digital Transformation.
+bio: My research interests include Human-Centered Computing, Artificial Intelligence, and Game Design.

 # Interests to show in About widget
 interests:
   - Human-Centered Computing
   - Artificial Intelligence
   - Game Design
-  - Digital Transformation

 # Education to show in About widget
 education: